Back to top

 Shell shell = new Shell(display);

-// Layout manager handle the layout
+// the layout manager handle the layout

 // of the widgets in the container